zeli8888/COMP41720-Distributed-Systems/lab3/readme.md

 ## Part B: Implementing Resilience Patterns
 ### Circuit Breaker Implementation
 #### Configuration
-- Integrate a Circuit Breaker pattern into ClientService for calls made to the ServiceService
+- Integrate a Circuit Breaker pattern into ClientService for calls made to the ServerService
 - Configure the circuit breaker with parameters such as failure threshold, a duration to wait before attempting to half-open, and a maximum number of concurrent requests allowed when half-open.
 #### Experiment
-- Trigger enough failures (from ServiceService) to cause the circuit breaker to open.
+- Trigger enough failures (from ServerService) to cause the circuit breaker to open.
 Observe the ClientService's behavior (e.g., fast failing, returning a fallback response, not even attempting the call).
 - After the configured wait duration, observe the circuit breaker attempting to half-open and allowing a limited number of requests through.
 - Verify the circuit closes if successful calls resume, or re-opens if failures persist.
 - Document observations and analyze the trade-offs: How does the circuit breaker improve availability and protect the ClientService?
 What are the implications for data freshness or user experience?

 ### Retries with Exponential Backoff and Jitter
 #### Configuration
-- Implement retry logic with an exponential backoff strategy and jitter within your ClientService for calls to the ServiceService.
+- Implement retry logic with an exponential backoff strategy and jitter within your ClientService for calls to the ServerService.
 - This is used for transient failures that might resolve themselves.
 #### Experiment
-- Configure the ServiceService to return transient failures (e.g., HTTP 429 Too Many Requests, or intermittent 500s).
+- Configure the ServerService to return transient failures (e.g., HTTP 429 Too Many Requests, or intermittent 500s).
 - Observe the ClientService automatically retrying the requests with increasing delays
 - Demonstrate how jitter helps prevent a "thundering herd" problem of synchronized retries.
 - Document observations and analyze the trade-offs: When is this pattern appropriate versus a circuit breaker?
 What are the potential impacts on backend load, latency, and system stability?